Best Things to Do in Suzhou: 3-Day Itinerary For First-Timers (2025)

 I have a rule: if I’m staying in a Chinese city for only a couple of days, it doesn’t make sense to be far from the beating heart of the town, and that’s true for Suzhou.
 When I was there, I stayed in the Gusu District, where the old town is.

-Pace Hotel Suzhou: What makes this hotel stand out is its location: right in the heart of the city.
+- Pace Hotel Suzhou: The location of this hotel is fantastic, right in the heart of town.
 Additionally, the staff are extremely kind and welcoming, and the rooms and overall vibe feel incredibly cozy and comfortable.

-Suzhou Blue Gate Youth Hostel: If you’re a solo traveler looking for that hostel vibe, this is your best bet.
-The staff speaks English and can help you navigate the city.
+- Suzhou Blue Gate Youth Hostel: If you’re a solo traveler looking for that hostel vibe, this is a great option.
+The staff speaks English and can help you getting around the city.
 The hostel is modern, with both dorms and private rooms, and it’s conveniently located near the main sights in the city center.

 If you’re looking for more details on traveling to China, here’s my travel guide.
 You’ll find everything from visa requirements and the best times to travel to tips on language, etiquette, and so much more.

-Below is the itinerary I followed during my trip to Suzhou.
-It’s a mix of gardens (of course!), casual strolls around the alleys and canals, and some historical sights.
-I’ll also share some extra things to do around Suzhou if you happen to have more than three days.
+If you’re wondering what to do in Suzhou, below is the itinerary I followed during my recent trip.
+It’s a mix of gardens (of course!), casual strolls around the alleys and canals, and some visits to the most important historical sights in Suzhou.
+I’ll also share some extra things to do around Suzhou if you have more than 3 days.

 Tickets & Tours in Suzhou